hyperdefined/CobaltTester/web/api.md

   "startTime": 1724088311229,
   "api": "api.cobalt.tools",
   "frontEnd": "cobalt.tools"
-},
+}
 {% endhighlight %}
 </details>
 ### What are each keys?
 This section explains what each key in the JSON mean for an instance.

 Some of these keys are pulled directly from the API of an instance.
-You can view them yourself at `<API URL>/api/serverInfo`.
+You can see an example [here](https://api.cobalt.tools/api/serverInfo).
 * `version`: The version the instance is running.
 * `commit`: The commit the instance is running.
 * `branch`: This the branch the instance is running.